ALPINE berry FARM

 IF YOU HAVEN'T TRIED OUR HONEY, YOU SHOULD!

 We will have our raw, local blueberry blossom honey for sale, packaged in glass containers.
-Price to be determined once the harvest is complete in mid to late June.
-Clint Bohman keeps about 3 - 4 hives at our farm.
+Price to be determined once the harvest is complete in mid July Clint Bohman keeps about 3 - 4 hives at our farm.
 He keeps the honey from our farm separate from the honey from his other hives.
-So we call the honey we sell at ABF, blueberry blossom honey because we can only assume that much of what these bees collect comes from our acre of blueberry blossoms.
+So we call the honey we sell at ABF, blueberry blossom honey because we can only imagine that many of the bees visit our bushes while the berries are blooming!

 Your berry farmers,